keltecc/external-secrets/docs/provider/mws-certificate-manager.md

 ### Creating an external secret

-To create a kubernetes secret from the MWS Certificate Manager, create an ExternalSecret based on the SecretStore:
+To create a Kubernetes Secret from a certificate stored in MWS Certificate Manager, create an ExternalSecret that references the SecretStore:

 ```yaml
 apiVersion: external-secrets.io/v1